 Many people are in an incapacitated state but still, realize what's going on.
 It's unconscionable if somebody is touching another individual in a medical condition – whether or not they've become injured or whether or not some accident has occurred to them.
 Someone's taking advantage of that scenario.
 That's when the judges and the prosecutors try to hit the hammer on them.

-Reviewing Crucial Element of Sexual Intent
+Reviewing Crucial Elements of Sexual Intent

 A lot of times, there's another version to the story.
 Maybe there's no sexual intent involved.
 Maybe there's more than meets the eye related to the case, and maybe there's not.